Ann Tanksley: Life

-Ann Graves was born in 1934 and raised in the Homewood community in Pittsburgh, Pennsylvania.
+Ann Graves Tanksley was born on January 25, 1934, to Marion B. Graves and Gertrude DiuGuid Graves.
+She was raised in the Homewood community in Pittsburgh, Pennsylvania.
 She was drawn to art at an early age.
 She credits the actions of a kindergarten teacher as her introduction to art.
 In order to relax her separation anxiety from her mother on the first day of school, the teacher gave Tanksley crayons and beads.
 Tanksley said the items comforted her and launched the beginning of her artistic expression.
 Tanksley graduated from South Hills High School in 1952 and from Carnegie Institute of Technology (now Carnegie Mellon University) in 1956 with a Bachelor of Fine Arts degree.

 Career

 Following graduation from college she married fellow Homewood native John Tanksley and they moved to Brooklyn, New York.
 He worked as a photo re-toucher in the advertising industry.
 Tanksley decided to focus on raising her daughters before pursuing painting full time.
 In the interim before launching her career as a full-time artist, she worked in arts education.
 She was an art instructor at Queens Youth Center for the Arts from 1959 – 1962, the Arts Center of Northern New Jersey, 1963 and substitute instructor of art at Malvern Public Schools in 1971.
-She also served as an adjunct art instructor at Suffolk County Community College from 1973-1975.
+She also served as an adjunct art instructor at Suffolk County Community College from 1973 to 1975.
+She was also the Vice President of John Tanksley Studios, Inc.

 Throughout her early career she continued her education and development as an artist by pursuing studies at several programs, including the Arts League of New York and the New School for Social Research, now known as The New School.

 She also studied at the Paulette Singer Workshop in Great Neck, New York, and the Robert Blackburn Printmaking Workshop, where she learned the monotype printmaking technique, prominent in the Zora Neale Hurston works.
 In addition to Blackburn and Singer, Tanksley also studied with several renowned artists throughout her career, including Norman Lewis (artist), Balcomb Greene and Samuel Rosenberg (artist).

-Tanksley was one of the first members of Where We At: Black Women Artists, Inc., a New York based women’s art collective.
+Tanksley was one of the first members of Where We At: Black Women Artists, Inc., a New York-based women's art collective.
 The organization was founded by artists Kay Brown, Dindga McCannon, Faith Ringgold, and others associated with the Black Arts Movement.
-One of Tanksley’s early group exhibits was the collectives 1972 show, “Cooking and Smokin”, held at Weusi-Nyumba Ya Sanaa Gallery in Harlem, NY.
-Where We At: Black Women Artists and other arts groups of the era, like the Ad Hoc Women’s Art Committee, sponsored exhibits, education and community initiatives to draw attention to the underrepresentation of women of color artists in the Black Arts Movement, in major galleries and museums.
+One of Tanksley's early group exhibits was the collectives 1972 show, “Cooking and Smokin”, held at Weusi-Nyumba Ya Sanaa Gallery in Harlem, NY.
+Where We At: Black Women Artists and other arts groups of the era, like the Ad Hoc Women's Art Committee, sponsored exhibits, education and community initiatives to draw attention to the underrepresentation of women of color artists in the Black Arts Movement, in major galleries and museums.